ganufla/dendron/README.md

 ### Options
 `--dendron-as TYPE`

-When a dendron is found in the pattern file, use TYPE for comparison.
+When a dendrogram or a branch is found in the cluster input file, use TYPE for comparison.
 TYPE might be one of the following values: `set`, `graph` or `both`.
 If the value of TYPE is `set`, then dendrons are treated as sets.
 If TYPE is `graph`, then they are treated as graphs (compare as drawings).
 If TYPE is `both` (default), then frequencies are calculated both as sets and as graphs.

 `--help`